hobrien/LabNotes/GenomicAnalyses.md

 - downloaded sra toolkit and ran fastq-dump (GetSRA.sh)
 - hopefully I get similar results to what I have for our data
 - I've downloaded all bulk tissue riboZero RNAseq datasets and Tophat is running on one
+- The mapping QC looks VERY similar to our data, but a lot less reads, resulting in 10+ fold fewer novel junctions
+    - This suggests that using a higher coverage threshold is the answer to cleaning up the novel cufflinks data

 #Expression analysis
 - Analyse expressed SNPs
     - Run mpileup on SNPs from grant: